Urgent! Regarding the fast — small vessel disease.

 1. You are not allowed to fast.

-2. A sick person is exempt from fasting on Tisha B'Av, and you are permitted to eat and drink as usual.
+2. A person who is ill is exempt from fasting on Tisha B’Av, and you are permitted to eat and drink normally.

-3. For all fasts except Yom Kippur, there is no need to ask, you are exempt.
-Before Yom Kippur, ask a doctor for medical instructions regarding your condition, and then ask a rabbi how to arrange eating and drinking, whether eating in measured amounts is sufficient, or regular eating, etc.
+3. For all fasts except Yom Kippur, there’s no need to ask—you are exempt.
+Before Yom Kippur, you should consult your doctor about your medical situation, and then ask a Rav how to handle eating and drinking—whether eating in small amounts (shiurim) will suffice, or if regular eating is required, etc.

 Comments